-Let’s take a look at some of the key differences between B2B and B2C:
+So let’s take a look at the 5 key differences between B2B and B2C eCommerce:

-B2B customers are usually more complex than B2C customers and have different needs.
+B2B customers are typically more complex than B2C customers because they are businesses making purchases in bulk.
 B2B customers need to be able to be assigned to multiple accounts and often require products to be shipped to and from different warehouses.
-B2C transactions usually involve the buyer purchasing from the merchant, and that’s the end of the transaction.
-This is a far simpler process than it would be for a B2B customer who may need to research the product, manage shipments, consider multi-ship-to and multi-bill-to combinations.
-Therefore, a B2B eCommerce platform needs to be able to handle the additional requirements and challenges of B2B customers.
+B2C transactions usually involve the buyer purchasing directly from the merchant, and that’s the end of the transaction.
+This is a far simpler process than it would be for a B2B customer who may need to research the product, manage shipments, and consider multi-ship-to and multi-bill-to combinations.
+Therefore, a B2B eCommerce platform needs to be able to handle the additional requirements and challenges of B2B buying.

 B2C payments are generally made via credit card, but B2B customers need a far greater variety of payment options.
 B2B buyers need to have the ability to check their invoice history and AR record, as well as being able to select from multiple integrated payment options.
 B2B customers often have customer-specific pricing or volume-based discounts, which a robust B2B eCommerce platform is equipped to deal with.
 If pricing is changed or updated due to bill-to or ship-to information that has been provided, then the customer needs to receive this information quickly and accurately.
 A B2B eCommerce platform must be able to handle numerous unique pricing constructs in a way that is not required for B2C, so it’s important to choose the right B2B eCommerce platform provider that can build you a platform capable of handling this.

-B2C checkout processes tend to be fairly straightforward- You hit the checkout button, enter your shipping address, enter your card details and you’re done!
-B2B check-outs tend to have far more to consider than this, with multiple-order approvals, billing and shipping complexities, and credit limits all needing to be considered at the checkout stage.
-B2B checkouts need to be far more sophisticated to allow for the additional requirements of a B2B eCommerce platform, whilst ensuring that the checkout process doesn’t become too challenging or overwhelming for the customer.
+The B2C checkout processes tend to be fairly straightforward—you hit the checkout button, enter your shipping address, enter your card details and you’re done!
+B2B checkouts tend to have far more to consider than this, with multiple-order approvals, billing and shipping complexities, and credit limits all needing to be considered at the checkout stage.
+The B2B shopping cart needs to be far more sophisticated to allow for the additional requirements of a B2B eCommerce platform while ensuring that the checkout process doesn’t become too challenging or overwhelming for the customer.
 Customer-specific pricing and discounts need to all be in order at the checkout stage to ensure the customer is being presented with correct pricing, and sometimes custom orders may need to be quoted.
 Customers should be able to provide as many details as possible, making it easier for a sales or customer service representative to respond quickly, via the B2B eCommerce platform so that the customer can return to the platform to retrieve the quote and simply add it to the basket if they would like.
 The checkout needs to allow for multiple shipping options and locations, and also offer multiple payment options, which is different from the usual B2C checkout.